rollkit/docs/tutorials/beaconkit.md

 ## Prerequisites

-Before starting, ensure you have the following software installed on your machine:
+Before you begin, ensure you have the following software installed on your machine:

-* [Rollkit](https://rollkit.dev/): A modular framework for sovereign rollups
+### Rollkit

-* [Docker](https://www.docker.com/): For running containerized applications
+[Rollkit](https://rollkit.dev/) is a modular framework for sovereign rollups.
+Follow our [Quick Start Guide](https://rollkit.dev/tutorials/quick-start#%F0%9F%93%A6-install-rollkit-cli) to walk through the installation process.
+The installation script will install the Rollkit CLI, Golang, and jq if they are not already present on your machine.

-* [Go](https://golang.org/) (version >= 1.21.0): The programming language used by BeaconKit
+### Docker

-* [jq](https://stedolan.github.io/jq/): A lightweight command-line JSON processor
+[Docker](https://www.docker.com/desktop/install/linux-install/) is essential for running containerized applications.
+Follow the provided link to install Docker on your system.

 ## Run a local Data Availability (DA) node {#run-local-da-node}